mihakralj/pinescript/docs/trends/ema.md

 ### 2. First-Value Initialization (EMA₍₀₎ = Price₍₀₎)

-Assumes all previous values before first value were equal to the first price.
+Assumes all previous values before first value were equal to the first signal.
 This creates an overestimation bias, especially when the first value isn't a true representative of the prior trend.
 Will need equally long warm-up period to converge to true IIR line.

 ### 3. SMA Initialization